The 4 Best Lectin Free Flours

 There is no denying the clear winner in this one.
 Here’s my chart again for protein content in each of the 12 grain-free flours.
 Sesame flour has double the protein content of the next highest.
 It’s also a good source of calcium, and it’s a great alternative for people with nut allergies, as most sesame flours are made in nut-free facilities.

 That being said, it’s not as easy to find as traditional nut flours, but there is a brand of organic sesame flour available through Amazon Prime.

 What to do with it

 I’ll admit I’ve never baked with sesame flour; however, it’s a great addition in smoothies.
 A single ounce adds 11.29 grams of protein.
-There’s also a brand from the UK (available through Amazon, but not Prime), and they have a recipe on their site for Sugar Free Nutrition Bars.
-Again, the brand is from the UK, so you’ll need a food scale if you’re going to make these (everything is measured by weight, not volume).
+There’s also a brand from the UK, and they have recipes using sesame flour on their website.

 Best Keto Flour